AdvancedPhotonSource/cdi/docs/source/experiment_space.rst

 |
 | The directory tree is created by users scripts.
 Refer to :ref:`use` page for description and explanation how to use the scripts.
 Below is a sequence of events that produces the experiment directory tree.

 - The experiment should be set up with "conf" subdirectory containing configuration files.
-Refer to :ref:`setup` to learn how to create the initial experiment space.
-Refer to :doc:`configuration` page for configuration files and parameters.
+There are scripts in the bin directory that create the initial experiment space.
+Refer to :doc:`ui` page for user scripts and to :doc:`configuration` page for configuration files and parameters.
 - The script "run_prep_34idc.py" creates "prep_data.tif" file in "prep" subdirectory.
 This is a file ready to be formatted.
 - The script "format_data.py" reads the "prep_data.tif" file, formats it, and saves the result in the "data" subdirectory as "data.tif" file.
 This file is ready for reconstruction.
 - "run_rec.py" script reads "data.tif" file and runs image reconstruction.
 The results are stored in the "results" subdirectory in "image.npy" file.